aarsh-pandey/StarBucks-Capstone-Project/README.md

 #### Results that look interesting to me are :

-* The most viewed offer is Bogo but the most completed offer is a Discount.
+* The most viewed offer is Bogo but the most completed offer is Discount.
 * No one has completed the Informational offer.
 * As time is passing, people are getting inactive towards offers.